ld and HPPA 32-bit ELF Support

 ld will by default generate import stubs suitable for use with a single sub-space application.
 The --multi-subspace switch causes

 ld in stub sections located between groups of input sections. --stub-group-size specifies the maximum size of a group of input sections handled by one stub section.
 Since branch offsets are signed, a stub section may serve two groups of input sections, one group before the stub section, and one group after it.
 However, when using conditional branches that require stubs, it may be better (for branch prediction) that stub sections only serve one group of input sections.
 A negative value for N chooses this scheme, ensuring that branches to stubs always use a negative offset.
-Two special values of ‘ N ’ are recognized, ‘ 1 ’ and ‘ -1 ’.
+Two special values of N are recognized, 1 and -1.
 These both instruct

-Note that ‘ --stub-group-size ’ does not split input sections.
+Note that --stub-group-size does not split input sections.
 A single input section larger than the group size specified will of course create a larger group (of one section).
 If input sections are too large, it may not be possible for a branch to reach its stub.